slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'He that gives should never remember and he that receives should never forget.' -- Talmud*

-Always be generous.
 No one on their deathbed has ever regretted giving too much away.
 A low value gift may have the opposite effect.

 > *'Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.'*